narendrans/sqlalchemy_dremio/README.md

 Superset Integration
 -------------

 This SQLAlchemy can be used for connecting Dremio with Superset.
-Please check superset website for more instructions on the setup.
+Please check https://superset.apache.org/docs/databases/dremio for more instructions on the setup.